tabithablagdon/algorithms-data-structures-js/README.md

 # JavaScript-Functions
-Random JavaScript functions and algorithms that could be of use
+Collection of basic JavaScript functions and algorithms that could be of use.